microsoft/semantic-kernel/samples/apps/github-qna-webapp-react/README.md

    and/or `yarn start` from the command line.
 4. A browser will open or you can navigate to `http://localhost:3000` to use the sample.

+### Working with Secrets

+We need keys to work with various aspects of the project including accessing openAI models.
+This opens up the possibility of exposing keys in commits.
+There are a [couple of options](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows) to safe guard developers from exposing keys.
+Outside of using the Secret Manager and environment variables, we've also added *.development.config to the .gitignore if developers want to use config files for secret storage.

 ## About the GitHub Repo Q&A Bot Sample

 The GitHub Repo Q&A Bot sample allows you to pull in data from a public GitHub